Exiting the European Union – Brexit

 The referendum on the United Kingdom’s membership of the European Union (EU) was held on Thursday 23 June 2016 when 51.9% of voters across the UK chose to leave the EU.

-Until there is a clearer picture on exactly what will happen when, this means we all have to be prepared for all eventualities.
 The Council is working closely with relevant partners to ensure we can be as prepared as possible and meet our statutory obligations.

 Online Application Help for the EU Settlement Scheme and UK Visa assisted digital support in South Ayrshire